 One of the challenges many students from non-English speaking countries encounter is the required level of English when they attend courses taught in English.
 In the Netherlands, the level of English proficiency is high, and lecturers expect all students in their class to have adequate language skills to participate in their course.
-The level of proficiency we require of exchange students can be compared to a TOEFL score of 550, or IELTS 6-6,5, or CEF (European Framework of Reference) B2/C1.

 If your results fall below that, you will probably have trouble understanding books and lectures and participating in discussions.
 The consequence may be that you fail courses or get bad results, or even that you are denied admission to courses or are evicted from courses.